kittykg/ADVOCadO/README.md

 - SWI-Prolog

+- Python

-- Python (Just for now!
-I'm gonna rewrite 2020 Day 16 part 2)
+    - Need to rewrite 2020 Day 16 part 2

+    - 2022 my lazy ass doing python first and try to finish AoC for once maybe.
+Check my [pyvent-of-code](https://github.com/kittykg/pyvent-of-code)

 ## Some TODOs

-For 2022:

-Survive 🥲
+For 2022: Survive 🥲

 For 2021:

-- Finish Day 11, 12
+- Finish it

 For 2020:

 - Finish it

-- Use `clpfd` to handle numbers
+- Use `clpfd` to handle numbers (Can't bother tbh, 2021 onwards should be using `clpfd` all the time)

 - Rewrite Day 16 in Prolog with DCG